 Updated 2026 · Based on median market data for Berlin, NH

 Renters in Berlin spend approximately 25% of the local median household income ($67,733) on rent.
 This is well below the 30% threshold, suggesting significant headroom for rent increases.
-Tenants can afford to pay more, which is bullish for landlords.
+The 30% affordability ceiling puts maximum supportable rent at approximately $1,693/mo — a full $283/mo above the current median of $1,410.
+This gap represents real upside for landlords who invest in property upgrades that justify premium rents.

 The vacancy rate in Berlin is 4.2%.
 This is extremely tight — expect strong tenant demand, quick lease-ups, and leverage to set favorable lease terms.
-In markets this tight, landlords often see multiple applications per listing.
+In markets this tight, landlords often see multiple applications per listing and can be highly selective on credit scores and income verification.
+You can also justify annual rent increases of 3-5% without significant pushback.
 Population growth of 0.5% annually provides stable demand.

 Berlin's GRM (price divided by annual rent) is 14.8x.
 A GRM between 12-16x is moderate and typical of balanced markets.
-Deals can work but you need to keep expenses controlled.
+Deals can work but you need to keep expenses controlled and buy at or below the median to achieve strong returns.
 For comparison, the national average GRM for investment-grade rentals is approximately 13-15x.
+To beat Berlin's median GRM, target properties where you can achieve rents above $1,410 through renovations, better marketing, or targeting underserved tenant segments — or buy at a discount to the $250,000 median price.
+Every point lower on GRM translates to roughly 0.5-0.8% improvement in your cap rate.

 Berlin vs New Hampshire state average and national average across key investment metrics.
 Berlin outperforms both benchmarks on cap rate.